Pipalyatjara, South Australia: Facilities

-East Arnhem Regional Council provides local government in Yirrkala, which is in the council's Gumurr Miwatj Ward.

 A general store provides for both the Pipalyatjara and Kalka communities.

 As of 2007, South Australia Police were based at Murputja, South Australia and running patrols in the area.
 There was a rudimentary shed structure that serves as a police station when police are present.
 As of 2020 a new, permanent policing complex is being built at Umawa.
 It will accommodate officers with specialist response capabilities, as well provide a base for a mobile unit which will be deployed in Fregon/Kaltjiti, Indulkana and Pipalyatjara.
 The service will work closely with child protection service agencies address child abuse and family violence issues.
 The 2019–2020 Government of South Australia agency budget estimates the completion date as June 2021, with a total spend of A$4.28 million.

 Diesel power generation facilities supply power to both Pipalyatjara and Kalka.
 Water for the power station is supplied by SA Water.

 The Pipalyatjara Anangu School serves both Pipalyatjara and Kalka Community.

+The swimming pool reopened around 2024 after a period of closure, after much needed upgrades, including new rescue and safety equipment as well as new staff.

 The community-run Ninuku Arts project supports artists from Pipalyatjara and Kalka.

 As with most APY settlements, Australian Broadcasting Corporation and Special Broadcasting Service television are available.